World Thinking Day, February 22

 This Year's Theme

-The theme for World Thinking Day 2014 is girls worldwide say "education opens doors for all the girls and boys."
+The theme for World Thinking Day 2015 is girls worldwide say "we can create peace through partnership."

 World Thinking Day not only gives girls a chance to celebrate international friendships, but is also a reminder that Girl Scouts of the USA is part of a global community--one of nearly 150 countries with Girl Guides an Girl Scouts.
 Check with your local overseas committee about activities being planned in your area to celebrate World Thinking Day with your installation Girl Scouts and possibly with your host nation Girl Scouts.